Close Menu

 WHO DETERMINES RESIDUAL FUNCTIONAL CAPACITY?

 One option for deciding your RFC involves an SSA worker.
 The SSA worker works for DDS.
-DDS is a state run organization that evaluates all Social Security claims.
+DDS organization evaluates all Social Security claims.

 DDS reviews your medical record.
 They also review the opinion of a medical consultant, a DDS doctor.
 DDS hires the medical consultant.
 Instead of doing an exam, the doctor only reviews your records.